-The Science Discovery Zone (SDZ) is a science-centered startup, that follows and teaches evidence-based innovation through providing experiential learning opportunities to its members, and providing business incubation opportunity to entrepreneurs.
+The Science Discovery Zone (SDZ) is a science-centered startup, that follows and teaches evidence-based innovation through providing experiential learning opportunities to its members, and providing business incubation opportunities to entrepreneurs.

-Whether you are a student looking to make a difference, a business looking for innovative solutions, or interested in a synergistic mentorship, the SDZ is here connecting science to what you value most!
+Whether you are a student looking to make a difference, a business looking for innovative solutions, or interested in a synergistic relationship, the SDZ is here connecting science to what you value most!

 Let’s work together.